-Events leading to an alert would be of such radiological significance as to require specific response and protective evacuations or isolation of certain areas within the site boundary.
-Offsite emergency actions are not expected.
+Events leading to an alert would be of such radiological significance as to require. notification of the emergency organization and its response as appropriate for the specific emergency situation.
+Under this class, it is unlikely that off-site response or monitoring would be necessary.
+Substantial modification of reactor operating status is a highly probable corrective action.
+Protective evacuations or isolation of certain areas within the operations boundary or within the site boundary may be necessary.
 Emergency Action Levels used to initiate measures associated with this emergency class are listed in Table II.

-TABLE II Emergency Classification Guide
+TABLE IIEmergency Classes